ga-dc/wdi14/homework-policy.md

 ...when submitting your pull request or issue, please...

 - Ask specific questions, **ending them with a question mark**.
 We receive *lots* of assignments, and we rely on questions marks to provide a visual cue that we should stop and address something!
+Be sure to point us to the lines of code where you encountered issues and what you've already tried to solve your problems.

   For example:

-  > Any thoughts as to why the method on line 49 kept returning 'NaN'?
+  > Any thoughts as to why the function on line 49 kept returning 'NaN'?
+I Googled the error and found that I need to convert my inputs to integers but I'm not sure where to apply the method.

 ## The Submission Process